- Docs Home

 - In order to use an index, the condition must be sargable.
 For example, the condition

-(union) to combine the range query conditions of one column.
+AND(intersection) andOR(union) to combine the range query conditions of one column.
 For a multi-dimensional composite index, you can use conditions in multiple columns.
-For example, regarding the composite index(a, b, c)
+For example, regarding the composite index(a, b, c):- When

-is also an equivalent query, continue to figure out the query range ofc
+ais an equivalent query, continue to figure out the query range ofb; whenbis also an equivalent query, continue to figure out the query range ofc. - Otherwise, if

-is a non-equivalent query, you can only figure out the range ofa
+ais a non-equivalent query, you can only figure out the range ofa.

 - When